The traveling salesman problem for lines, balls and planes: TSPN for lines in

 \section{TSPN for lines in $\RR^d$}

-In this section we prove Theorem~\ref{T3}.
+In this section we prove Theorem~\ref{thm:lines}.
 Let $\L=\{\ell_1,\ldots , \ell_n\}$ be a set of $n$ lines in $\RR^d$, $d\geq 3$.
-We reduce the TSPN problem to a group Steiner tree problem on a geometric graph.
+If all lines are parallel, we reduce TSPN for $\L$ to TSP for the $n$ intersection points of the lines with an arbitrary orthogonal hyperplane.
+Otherwise, we reduce the TSPN problem to a group Steiner tree problem on a geometric graph.
 Specifically, we construct a geometric graph $G_{\L}=(V,E)$, where $V$ is a set of points on the lines in $\L$, and $E$ consists of line segments connecting some of these points; the weight of an edge is its Euclidean length.
 We have $V = \bigcup_{i=1}^n V_i$, where $V_i \subset \ell_i$ ($i=1,\ldots,n$) naturally form $n$ groups, one for each line.
 We then run an approximation algorithm for the group Steiner tree problem on this graph.

 It is well known that an optimal TSP tour for points can be 2-approximated by a minimum spanning tree (a TSP tour is obtained by doubling the edges of the MST and by using shortcuts and the triangle inequality).
 Reich and Widmayer~\cite{RW90} introduced the following \emph{group Steiner tree} (a.k.a., \emph{one-of-a-set Steiner tree}) problem.
-Given an edge weighted graph $G=(V,E)$ and $g$ \emph{groups} of vertices $V_1,\ldots,V_g \subseteq V$, $|V|=n$, find a tree in $G$ of minimum weight which includes at least one vertex from each group.
+Given an edge weighted graph $G=(V,E)$ and $g$ \emph{groups} of vertices $V_1,\ldots,V_g \subseteq V$, $|V|=n$, find a tree of minimum weight in $G$ that includes at least one vertex from each group.
 The problem is known to be APX-hard~\cite{BP89}, and it cannot be approximated better than $\Omega (\log^{2-\eps} n)$ for any $\eps>0$ unless NP admits quasipolynomial-time Las Vegas~algorithms~\cite{HK03}.
 The current best approximation ratio, $O(\log^2 n \log g)$ comes from the algorithm of Garg~\etal~\cite{GKR00} as further refined by Fakcharoenphol~\etal~\cite{FKR04}.
-As before with the MST, by doubling the edges of such a tree, and by using shortcuts and the triangle inequality, one can obtain a Hamiltonian cycle which includes at least one vertex from each group.
-Moreover the approximation ratio of this cycle is of the same order with the approximation ratio of the group Steiner tree used.
+As before with the MST, by doubling the edges of such a tree, and by using shortcuts and the triangle inequality, one can obtain a Hamiltonian cycle which includes at least one vertex from each group, and the approximation ratio of this cycle is of the same asymptotic order as the approximation ratio of the group Steiner tree used.